hernanmd/MetacelloFileDownload/README.md

 # Usage

-- Add the following line in your #baseline method:
+- Add the following line in the #baseline method of your Configuration:

 ```smalltalk
 spec preLoadDoIt: #preLoad.
 ```
-- Add a method with selector #platformFilesUrl answering a <Collection> of download URL's.
+- In your Configuration class (instance side), add a method with selector #platformFilesUrl answering a <Collection> of download URL's.
 See Object superimplementor for an example.